 If you receive a call from someone claiming to be an immigration official, it’s okay to feel suspicious immediately.
 Scammers may call you and claim there’s a problem with your immigration documents that you can solve by making an immediate money transfer or providing your account information.

 They may even provide personal information or make threats of deportation, but you should never feel worried or even give out personal financial information.

 According to USCIS, the government will never ask you to transfer money to an individual.
 You can only pay any fees on the USCIS online portal or Pay.gov.

 Unfortunately, you may come across other scams as the methods change frequently with the times.
 Learning to recognize general warning signs of scams can help you stay safe.

 In the U.S., the Federal Trade Commission (FTC) dedicates to fighting money and transfer fraud.
 You can report fraud or scams to them if you or the people you know are the victims of any fraudulent activity.

 To help avoid any troubles or even losing your money, here are several red flags to keep in mind:

-- Fraudsters will often insist on handling everything by email or phone calls.
+- They insist on handling everything by email or phone calls.

 - There are misspellings or serious grammar issues in communications.

-- Scammers request for money to get sent immediately.
+- They request money to get sent immediately.
 They’ll often fake an emergency for this.